polyavi/battleShips/README.md

     - Monitions : adds additional monitions - Done
     - Reveal map: shows all mines and traps for 2 min
     - Life power-up : fills ship's life  - Done
-    - The number of power-ups is calculated according to players number
     - After a power-up is colected it apears again on different place after 1 min

   - Along with power-up there are mines and traps on the map: